-The Statewide Home Energy Efficiency Survey (HEES) Program involves the use of two energy survey types (Mail-in and On-line) to increase homeowner awareness of energy efficiency opportunities in order to achieve energy and cost savings.
+The Statewide Home Energy Efficiency Survey (HEES) Program involves the use of two energy survey types (mail-in and on-line) to increase homeowner awareness of energy efficiency opportunities in order to achieve energy and cost savings.
 The fact that the energy surveys differ in their delivery mechanisms reflects the belief that customers vary in what they perceive as credible or find convenient when seeking to assess and reduce their energy use at home.
 The goals of offering and marketing different types of energy surveys are to insure customer equity (providing opportunity for an energy survey to any utility customer who might benefit) and to recognize that customers have unique sets of needs that may make one type of survey more appealing or feasible than another.
-Recently, there has been an interest in moving toward offering a greater number of Online surveys because of the cost efficiencies inherent to using this format.
-However, given that limited customer information pertaining to the On-line survey has been collected in terms of satisfaction with the survey, the extent and ease of use, and the effectiveness of this survey type in terms of providing adequate energy efficiency recommendations, the decision to place a greater emphasis on this type of survey may be premature.
-In contrast, previous evaluations have yielded a significant amount of information about the Mail-in survey format including adoption rates of energy efficiency recommendations, estimated savings that result from implementing these recommendations, customer satisfaction and use amongst different customer groups.
+Recently, there has been an interest in moving toward offering a greater number of online surveys because of the cost efficiencies inherent to using this format.
+Limited customer information pertaining to the on-line survey has been collected in terms of satisfaction with the survey, the extent and ease of use, and the effectiveness of this survey type in terms of providing energy efficiency recommendations.
+Accordingly, it is essential to gather this information.
+In contrast, previous evaluations have yielded a significant amount of information about the mail-in survey format including adoption rates of energy efficiency recommendations, estimated savings that result from implementing these recommendations, customer satisfaction and use among different customer groups.

-Accordingly, this evaluation study entails an assessment of the On-line survey to obtain the necessary customer information needed to evaluate the effectiveness of this survey type and the current formats used to offer the On-line survey and the resultant implications for evaluability, ease of use, and quality of energy efficiency information provided to customers.
-The information obtained in this evaluation can then be used in conjunction with information gathered from previous evaluations of the HEES Program (particularly, the Mail-In survey) to provide an assessment of the different options for offering energy efficiency surveys to varied customer groups.
+Accordingly, this evaluation study entails an assessment of the on-line survey to obtain the necessary customer information needed to evaluate the effectiveness of this survey type, the current formats used to offer the on-line survey, and the resultant implications for evaluability, ease of use, and quality of energy efficiency information provided to customers.
+The information obtained in this evaluation can then be used in conjunction with information gathered from previous evaluations of the HEES Program (particularly the mail-in survey) to provide an assessment of the different options for offering energy efficiency surveys to varied customer groups.